brett0701/PythonWeatherApp/README.md

 Make a folder called MyWeatherApp.
 Clone the files to this folder.
 Then run:  pip install -r requirements.txt
+Create a .env file with the weather key obtained from OpenWeatherApp
+ex:
+export WEATHER_KEY='xxxxxxxxxxxxxxxxxxxxxxxxxxxx'

 To run locally you'll need to: